climbing skin on skiis

 The Free Pro 2.0 excels in glide efficiency with a rating of 9.0, making it well-suited for skiers who prioritize speed and lightweight performance.
 However, it does sacrifice some durability and traction compared to other options.

-For those seeking quick, lightweight, and high-performing pomoca skins for challenging powder missions, the Pomoca Free Pro 2.0 is a top choice.
+For those seeking quick, lightweight, and high-performing Pomoca skins for challenging powder missions, the Pomoca Free Pro 2.0 is a top choice.

 Black Diamond Ascension